thunderbird/webext-docs/action.rst

 .. api-section-annotation-hack:: -- [Added in TB 74.0b2]

-Information sent when an action is clicked.
+Information sent when an action button is clicked.

 .. api-header::
    :label: object